Kelechi-Okorie/alx-low_level_programming/0x01-variables_if_else_while/README.md

-File 4-print_alphabt.c - A C program that prints the alphabets except q and e in lowercase followed new line File 5-print_numbers.c - A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line File 6-print_numberz.c - A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line
+File 4-print_alphabt.c - A C program that prints the alphabets except q and e in lowercase followed new line File 5-print_numbers.c - A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line File 6-print_numberz.c - A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line File 7-print_tabahpla.c - A C program that prints the lowercase alphabet in reverse followed by newline